solana-labs/solana-web3.js/packages/library/README.md

 -   GitHub Actions pipelines to test your program, test your clients, and even manually publish new packages or crates for your clients.
 (Coming soon).

 When selecting the JavaScript client, you will get a fully generated library compatible with the new web3.js much like the `@solana-program` packages showcased above.

-# Going Forward

-This Technology Preview is just that, and development on the new web3.js is ongoing.
-We are working on tooling to accompany the new library to make building web applications on Solana easier, safer, and more scalable.

-Although this new approach to JavaScript tooling is drastically different than the tooling you are used to, we are confident that the customizability, performance, bundle size, and safety characteristics of the new library will make it worth the migration.
-We’re here to help you every step of the way, via Github issues when you find problems with the library, and on the [Solana Stack Exchange](https://sola.na/sse) when you have questions on how something is supposed to work.

 ## GraphQL